Visiting Lincoln Park Zoo Chicago {Free Zoo in Chicago} | USA

 Lincoln Park Zoo Chicago

-Lincoln Park Zoo luggage storage
+Lincoln Park Zoo Luggage Storage

 This was one thing I Googled like crazy before visiting the zoo and struggled to find any answers.
 I was carrying my backpack as I was between flights and was in desperate need to dump it somewhere (I even considered hiring a kiddy cart or buggy to pull it around in)!
 There are lots of entrances to the zoo, the lockers are near the car park entrance.